learnk8s/learnk8s.io/src/custom-authentication/content.md

 # ...
 ```

-As usual in Go, a source file starts with the package declaration and the list of imported packages.
+As usual, a Go source file starts with the package declaration and the list of imported packages.

-Note that one of the imported packages, `k8s.io/api/authentication/v1`, comes directly from the Kubernetes source code — this will prove very useful in your implementation.
+It's worth noting that one of the imported packages, `k8s.io/api/authentication/v1`, comes directly from the Kubernetes source code (which is also written in Go) — you will later use some type definitions of this package.

-> The ability to directly import packages from the Kubernetes source code is one of the main advantages of using Go for Kubernetes-related applications.
+> The ability to import packages from the Kubernetes source code is a big advantage of using Go for Kubernetes-related applications.

-The next part looks as follows:
+The next chunk of the implementation looks as follows:

 ```go|title=authn.go
 # ...